rjollet/data-ops/SQL_challenge/README.md

 1. For each month, find how many cars reach their 3rd rental.
 Use the starts_at to determine the month to attribute.

-  **with a sub-query that select the car that have been rented at least 3 time in a month then cont the number of car per month.**
+  **With a sub-query that select cars that have been rented at least 3 times in a month then count the number of cars per month.**

   ```
   psql -h localhost -p 5432 -U squad --password < 8_monthy_cars_reach_3_rentals.sql